AlexanderFabisch/cythonwrapper/README.md

 Many things are not implemented yet, e.g.

 * arrays, e.g. `float[3]`
-* class templates (template methods and functions are supported)
 * linking to other libraries (you can modify the `setup.py` though)
 * integrating other Cython extensions (you can modify the `setup.py` though)